JetBrains/intellij-sdk-docs/tutorials/editor_basics.md

 and a default implementation can be found in the class [EditorImpl.java] (https://github.com/JetBrains/intellij-community/blob/master/platform/platform-impl/src/com/intellij/openapi/editor/impl/EditorImpl.java).

-##Get an instance of the active editor
+##Getting an instance of the Active Editor
 A reference to an instance of the editor can be obtained by calling

     CommonDataKeys.EDITOR